Hibs game off after positive tests

 - Premiership things to watch this weekend

-"We have taken all appropriate precautions, including transporting the squad on two coaches," they say.
+"We have taken all appropriate precautions, including transporting the squad on two coaches," read a Hibs statement.

 "However, in-line with SPFL regulations and guidance, we have no other alternative than to postpone the fixture.
 The individuals will not be named due to medical confidentiality and those affected will now self-isolate."